Blogroll

 Today started with barking, dog wrestling and a power outage.
 We just spent ten days taking care of our friends’ Pomapoo, who loved to begin each day with a vigorous yet playful attack on our own aging basset hound.
 High-pitched … Continue reading

-Posted in Death, Life After Cancer, adoption, cycling, fellow fighters, running
+Posted in adoption, cycling, Death, fellow fighters, Life After Cancer, running

 Tagged adoption, basset hound, buzzing, coffee with chicory, compulsive, cycling, genetic mutation, life expectancy, MS 150 CIty to Shore, mums, neuropathy, Pomapoo, power outage, prognosis, PSE&G, running, Sarah Sadtler Feather, weed whacking